pepperjackdev/beginner-calculator/README.md

 # Beginner Calculator
 A simple calculator created as Java-Beginner project.
-This repo contains a IntelliJ IDEA project.
+This repo contains an IntelliJ IDEA project.